 All EFAP services are confidential, within the limits of the law.
 This means that no one will ever know that you have used the program unless you choose to tell them.
 UBC is not informed of the identity of those using any of the EFAP services, including online services.

-UBC’s EFAP is provided by LifeWorks, the largest provider of EFAP services in Canada and a leading provider of workplace learning and development solutions.
+UBC’s EFAP is provided by TELUS Health, the largest provider of EFAP services in Canada and a leading provider of workplace learning and development solutions.

-LifeWorks has locations across British Columbia and has a counselling network of over 300 to service both UBC campuses.
-All LifeWorks counsellors have master’s-level training and at least five years of EFAP-specific training.
+TELUS Health has locations across British Columbia and has a counselling network of over 300 to service both UBC campuses.
+All TELUS Health counsellors have master’s-level training and at least five years of EFAP-specific training.

-The LifeWorks Care Access Centre is open 24/7/365, with counselling services available in multiple languages and in six different formats.
+TELUS Health is open 24/7/365, with counselling services available in multiple languages and in six different formats.
 In-person counselling is available in English, French, Mandarin, Cantonese, Punjabi, Hindi, Farsi, Spanish, Italian, German and Russian.
-Telephone counselling is available in over 180 languages through advanced translation services technology provided by Language Line (click here for a list of languages supported) and hearing impaired clients can be served through Telephone Devices for the Deaf (TTY).
+Telephone counselling is available in over 180 languages through advanced translation services technology provided by Language Line and hearing impaired clients can be served through Telephone Devices for the Deaf (TTY).